vboussange/PhDthesis/draft/intro_v2.md

 ## An urgent need for better models of complex adaptive systems.
 **The effect of anthropogenic pressure on ecosystems, together with climate change, is stressing their functioning.
 Ecosystems may approach criticla shift state, which in turn may greatly affect economic systems.
 It is more than urgent to better understand the fundamental processes in order mitigate the consequences.**

-- Increasing rates of species extinction \cite{Barnosky2011}.
+- Increasing rates of species extinction \citep{Barnosky2011}.
-- \cite{Midgley2019}: prediction based on habitat models on the basis of mid-range climate-warming scenarios for 2050 that 15– 37% of species would be ‘committed to extinction
+- \citep{Midgley2019}: prediction based on habitat models on the basis of mid-range climate-warming scenarios for 2050 that 15– 37% of species would be ‘committed to extinction
-- meta analysis of \cite{fischlin2007ecosystems}: 20–30% of plant and animal species would be at increasingly high risk of extinction as global mean temperatures exceed a warming of 2–3 8C above preindustrial levels.
+- meta analysis of \citep{fischlin2007ecosystems}: 20–30% of plant and animal species would be at increasingly high risk of extinction as global mean temperatures exceed a warming of 2–3 8C above preindustrial levels.
-- \cite{Chen2011}: shifts of species : higher elevations at a median rate of 11.0 meters per decade, higher latitudes at a median rate of 16.9 kilometers per decade. \cite{Descombes2020}
+- \citep{Chen2011}: shifts of species : higher elevations at a median rate of 11.0 meters per decade, higher latitudes at a median rate of 16.9 kilometers per decade. \citep{Descombes2020}
 - The plausibility of a planetary-scale ‘tipping point’ highlights the need to improve biological forecasting by detecting early warning signs of critical transitions on global as well as local scales, and by detecting feedbacks that promote such transitions.
 It is also necessary to address root causes of how humans are forcing biological changes.
-- \cite{Rahbek2019}: Process-based models at fine spatial scales, explicitly incorpo- rating microclimate variation within similar ele- vational bands and movement between isolated habitat patches, are urgently needed to predict the future ofmountain species under conditions of global environmental change.
+- \citep{Rahbek2019}: Process-based models at fine spatial scales, explicitly incorpo- rating microclimate variation within similar ele- vational bands and movement between isolated habitat patches, are urgently needed to predict the future ofmountain species under conditions of global environmental change.
 REFERENCES
-- Developing sustainable approaches to system use implies understanding what maintains resilience and how human intervention might affect it \cite{Levin1998}.
+- Developing sustainable approaches to system use implies understanding what maintains resilience and how human intervention might affect it \citep{Levin1998}.
-- Current modelling approach  This entailare based on spatial distribution models, which learn the ecological niches of species are reproject it given environmental predictors.s important assumptions that may be not justified: \cite{Pearson2003}
+- Current modelling approach  This entailare based on spatial distribution models, which learn the ecological niches of species are reproject it given environmental predictors.s important assumptions that may be not justified: \citep{Pearson2003}
   - three main critics
     - biotic interactions: novel biotic interactions represent a neglected but major driver of ecosystem modifications under climate change
-    - evolutioanry change: e.g. two species of bush cricket were show to have increased fractions of longer-winged (more disper- sive) individuals in recently founded populations, whilst two butterfly species ( Hesperia comma and Aricia agestis ) have increased the variety of habitat types that they can colonize. \cite{Thomas2001}
+    - evolutioanry change: e.g. two species of bush cricket were show to have increased fractions of longer-winged (more disper- sive) individuals in recently founded populations, whilst two butterfly species ( Hesperia comma and Aricia agestis ) have increased the variety of habitat types that they can colonize. \citep{Thomas2001}
     - species dispersal: Bioclimate envelope models do not account for species dispersal, but instead aim to predict the potential range of organisms under changed climate
 - *The understanding of the key mechanisms that affect ecosystem properties is of utmost importance to anticipate ecosystem shifts.*

 ## Endogenous forces in economic systems
-**The field of economics is concerned with understanding and predicting economic change \cite{Nelson2014}.
-Disaggregating the economic development of particular countries, certain countries have developed much more rapidly than others \cite{acemoglu2001colonial}.
-This idiosincracy has been explained by geographic and institutional arguments \cite{C.A.HidalgoB.Klinger}.
+**The field of economics is concerned with understanding and predicting economic change \citep{Nelson2014}.
+Disaggregating the economic development of particular countries, certain countries have developed much more rapidly than others \citep{acemoglu2001colonial}.
+This idiosincracy has been explained by geographic and institutional arguments \citep{C.A.HidalgoB.Klinger}.
 Along mainstream economic theory, the economy or sector is assumed to be in equilibrium in the sense that demand and supply are balanced on all relevant markets.
 Along this theory, firms are rational in maximizing profits by adapting to demand and supply, and economic change is driven by exogenous forces, such as technological change.
-Evolutionary economics, promoted by the seminal work of \cite{Nelson2014}, criticizes this view and seeks to explain economic change by focusing on endogenous forces.
+Evolutionary economics, promoted by the seminal work of \citep{Nelson2014}, criticizes this view and seeks to explain economic change by focusing on endogenous forces.
 Analogously to the processes shaping the dynamics of biological populations and ecosystems, evolutionary economics suggests that interactions between economic agents and evolutionary processes acting upon them transform the economy.**
 - The premise of evolutionary economics is that habits, customs and organizational routines play the role of genes and define the cohesive identity of an economic institution.
   - Habits, customs and organizational routines define firm business strategies, which determine how they transfrom commodities and knowledge into new knowledge, new technologies or other industrial products with more added value.
   - Strategies, in turn, define the fitness of firms, which grows in terms of assets and human capital, within an ecosystem of firms, continuously adapting and experiencing evolutionary processes.
-- Analogously to organsisms or biological populations, it is suggested that firms or economic activities interact positively or negatively \cite{Pistorius2007}, spread across space \cite{RogersEverettM2003DoI,Zahra2000}, and adapt \cite{Cordes2006} or transform into new econonmic institutions  \cite{Freeman2002,Hodgson2004,Aldrich2008}.
+- Analogously to organsisms or biological populations, it is suggested that firms or economic activities interact positively or negatively \citep{Pistorius2007}, spread across space \citep{RogersEverettM2003DoI,Zahra2000}, and adapt \citep{Cordes2006} or transform into new econonmic institutions  \citep{Freeman2002,Hodgson2004,Aldrich2008}.
 - As such, notorious economists such as Veblen or Freedman have proposed that the current paradigm to undersand economic change should be evolutionary biology.
-- As a matter of fact, a number of modelling approaches have borrowed concepts and methods from biology to quantitatively investigate the processes driving economic patterns \cite{Tacchella2018,Saavedra2009a,Scholl2020,Zhang2018,Modis1997,Saavedra2014,Farmer1999,Michalakelis2011,Marasco2016,Gatabazi2019,Cauwels56,Applegate2021,Suweis2015}.
+- As a matter of fact, a number of modelling approaches have borrowed concepts and methods from biology to quantitatively investigate the processes driving economic patterns \citep{Tacchella2018,Saavedra2009a,Scholl2020,Zhang2018,Modis1997,Saavedra2014,Farmer1999,Michalakelis2011,Marasco2016,Gatabazi2019,Cauwels56,Applegate2021,Suweis2015}.
 - Nonetheless, none of those studies have adressed whether eco-evolutionary processes could explain the dynamics of economic activity at the national scale, and how could it explain difference in economic development across countries.

 ## Forward modelling of eco-evolutionary processes

-**Eco-evolutionary processes are difficult to observe in biological systems, and conducting controlled experiments to quantify their roles is usually not possible \cite{Pontarp2019}.
-As such, a deductive method relying on forward modelling has traditionally been used to investigate the effect of eco-evolutionary processes \cite{Brummitt2020}.
-Along this approach, hypotheses are embedded in a model -- so called mechanistic model \cite{XXX} --, wich forward integration generates predictions.
-The resulting qualitative dynamics and/or quantitative predictions are validated against common intuition and empirical data, and further refined to elaborate a theory \cite{Sayama,Brummitt2020,Schmidt2009}.**
+**Eco-evolutionary processes are difficult to observe in biological systems, and conducting controlled experiments to quantify their roles is usually not possible \citep{Pontarp2019}.
+As such, a deductive method relying on forward modelling has traditionally been used to investigate the effect of eco-evolutionary processes \citep{Brummitt2020}.
+Along this approach, hypotheses are embedded in a model -- so called mechanistic model \citep{XXX} --, wich forward integration generates predictions.
+The resulting qualitative dynamics and/or quantitative predictions are validated against common intuition and empirical data, and further refined to elaborate a theory \citep{Sayama,Brummitt2020,Schmidt2009}.**

 - model idea: experience of thought,to understand the cause and consequences of miscroscopic rules and laws
   - Simple mathematical models to investigate some long standing questions in ecology
-    - \cite{Bascompte1995}: theoretical has focused on the spatio temporal dynamics generated by simple ecological models - simple rules are able to produce complex spatio teporal patterns.
+    - \citep{Bascompte1995}: theoretical has focused on the spatio temporal dynamics generated by simple ecological models - simple rules are able to produce complex spatio teporal patterns.
 This is improving oru understanding of a bunch of problems.
-    - \cite{May1976}: simple mathematical models with very complicated dynamics
+    - \citep{May1976}: simple mathematical models with very complicated dynamics
 - Fisher, Wright and Haldane, the founders of evolutionary dynamics, have participated in generating the new synthesis, assuming strong assumptions to derive predictions from rule based modelling.
-  - A major limitation of current quantitative genetics theory is the reliance on simplified ecological scenarios that are not representative ofthe complexityofeco-evolutionary feedbacks innature \cite{Lion2022}
+  - A major limitation of current quantitative genetics theory is the reliance on simplified ecological scenarios that are not representative ofthe complexityofeco-evolutionary feedbacks innature \citep{Lion2022}
 - in parallel, work of Volterra:
   - mechanisms underlying the observed fluctuations in the Adriatic fishers.
 Volterra demonstrated that his equations would have a natural tendency to oscillate.
-- adaptive dynamics: fitness landscape, and analysis of invasion, introduce in \cite{Metz1995}.
+- adaptive dynamics: fitness landscape, and analysis of invasion, introduce in \citep{Metz1995}.
 Provides a mathematical framework to study the interplay between ecological and evolutioanry processes
   - major contribution: diversification due to evolutionary branching sheds a new light on the fundamental quesetion of the origin of species.
 Before, allopatric speciation.
   - controverse relative to the biological hypotheses
-  - while adaptive dynamics has been successful in taking into account environmental feedbacks and the emergence of polymorphism under frequency- dependent disruptive selection, it does so by assuming strong constraints on the mutation process and standing variation in the population \cite{Lion2022}
+  - while adaptive dynamics has been successful in taking into account environmental feedbacks and the emergence of polymorphism under frequency- dependent disruptive selection, it does so by assuming strong constraints on the mutation process and standing variation in the population \citep{Lion2022}
 - Computational approaches have allowed to investigate more realistic scenarios
   - Cellular automata, developed by John von Neumann in the 1940
   - network, with network science (Barabasi: How Everything Is Connected to Everything Else and What It Means for Business, Science, and Everyday Life, Barabasi: Network Science)
-  - ABM \cite{deangelis2018individual,Doebeli2003,deangelis2005individual}
+  - ABM \citep{deangelis2018individual,Doebeli2003,deangelis2005individual}
     - mainly numerical studies
     - analysis of spatial population dynamics:
-      - moment equations with closures \cite{law1999moment,Gandhi2000} --> permit to reduce the dimensionality
+      - moment equations with closures \citep{law1999moment,Gandhi2000} --> permit to reduce the dimensionality
       - scaling of demographic parameters, temporal or spatial
   - It remains difficult to understand mechanisms from the sole observations of numerical simulations.
 - Renormalization group analysis allowed to derive macroscopic laws from microscopic phenomena in physics, and is an appealing paradigm for biology.
   - iterative map is iterated over spatial scales to understand how property of a portion of a system scales.
 - Work of Meleard and colleagues: renormalization group analysis to understand the emergence of macroscopic biological variables (population size) from simple, well established rules (reproduction, competition, variation).
-  - \cite{Levin2002} argues that it is the only way to find out the appropriate equations
+  - \citep{Levin2002} argues that it is the only way to find out the appropriate equations
   - This work provides powerful mathematical objects and techniques to simulate complex adaptive systems, from a rule-based modelling perspective
 - This paradigm could be used to understand how population charactersitics emerge from the interplay between complex spatial structure and eco-evolutionary processes.
-- *Furthermore, the predictive ability of mechanistic modesl has remained poor \cite{DeAngelis2015}, due to a low pervasion of observation data in mechanistic models \cite{XXX}.*
+- *Furthermore, the predictive ability of mechanistic modesl has remained poor \citep{DeAngelis2015}, due to a low pervasion of observation data in mechanistic models \citep{XXX}.*

 ## Machine learning, and scientific machine learning

 **Machine learning has made enormous progresses in the recent years, computers learn abstraction of mechanisms from data to make predictions about the world --> induction process.**

 - Short review on ML
-  - LeCun: advances in artificial intelligence \cite{LeCun2015}
+  - LeCun: advances in artificial intelligence \citep{LeCun2015}
-    - computers can learn to predcit the future using vast datasets, too large for humans to grasp \cite{Brummitt2020}
+    - computers can learn to predcit the future using vast datasets, too large for humans to grasp \citep{Brummitt2020}
     - image recognition, and natural language processing.
     - natural language processing
 - Problem:
   -  the structure learnt is inscrutable for humans, and accuracy, not insight, is often the goal.
   - ML is limited by interpretability and extrapolability
-  - Scientific knowledge is best expressed in formal logical languages (3) (from \cite{Schmidt2009}).
+  - Scientific knowledge is best expressed in formal logical languages (3) (from \citep{Schmidt2009}).
 - Short review on SciML:
   - Scientific Machine Learning is an emerging discipline aiming at combining the best of ML and scientific models, providing unique opportunities to better understand ecosystems and economic systems.
   - How machine learning is helping scientific computing